gitbrent/PptxGenJS/README.md

 Sometimes implementing a new library can be a difficult task and the slightest mistake will keep something from working.
 We've all been there!

 If you are having issues getting a presentation to generate, check out the code in the `demos` directory.
-There are demos for both client browsers, node and react that contain working examples of every available library feature.
+There are demos for browser, node and, react that contain working examples of every available library feature.

 - Use a pre-configured jsFiddle to test with: [PptxGenJS Fiddle](https://jsfiddle.net/gitbrent/L1uctxm0/)
 - [View questions tagged `PptxGenJS` on StackOverflow](https://stackoverflow.com/questions/tagged/pptxgenjs?sort=votes&pageSize=50).
 If you can't find your question, [ask it yourself](https://stackoverflow.com/questions/ask?tags=PptxGenJS) - be sure to tag it `pptxgenjs`.